 All individuals, but particularly business owners, are advised to create a Lasting Power of Attorney (LPA) in the event of a loss of mental capacity or other unforeseen circumstances.
-On the sale of a business or shares in a business, it's important to review your LPAs to reflect your change in circumstance, and perhaps a change in your wishes.
+On the sale of a business or shares in a business, it's important to review your LPAs to reflect a change in your wishes.